musabshak/engs-50/README.md

 3. Querier
 Answers user search queries and ranks them based off the index created by the indexer.
 4. Concurrent Crawler
-Same functionality as the crawler but with much improved speed because of added support for multi-threading using posix threads.
+Same functionality as the crawler but with much improved speed because of added support for multi-threading using POSIX threads.
 Webpages are concurrently retrieved using two shared resources: queue of webpages to be crawled and hash-table of seen URLs.

 ### Folder structure